JISU-YANG/JISU-YANG/README.md

 ### 👋 Pleased to meet you.
-I'm Jisu Yang, a meditative web developer.
+I'm Jisu Yang, a meditative developer.

 - I'm making my dream of being an inventor come true. 💡
 - I love to understand things with deep observation and analysis. 🔭